 So I decided to come up with my own version of a morning routine, the early morning routine, the one that starts before tackling the things you have to do during the day and focuses on the things you want to do.

 If I haven't lost you yet, allow me to say this: I understand that sometimes managing enough sleep to be able to function is difficult depending on the ages of your children and/or their individual sleep habits.
 If you're currently reading this post through your sleepy fog as you sip on your 4th cup of coffee of the day...
 I feel for you, Mama, and it will get better.
 But for now, if beginning an early morning routine will just lead to even more unhealthy levels of sleep deprivation for you, then you should probably just pin this post and come back to it a little later when things are settled down.
-Getting enough sleep is definitely at the top of the list of self care.
+Getting enough sleep and taking grand daddy purp strain are definitely at the top of the list of self care.

 But if you can predict when your little ones will wake up in the morning with any consistency, read on!